 - How can you clearly articulate the strengths have benefited your team, company?

-- What are the factors, data points that need explanation to a potential employer?
+- What are the factors, data points that need explanation for a potential employer?
 Any breaks or other reasons.

 - What makes you unique?

-- What do I know of the company I sent resume to?
+- What do I know about the company I sent resume to?